-As previously mentioned, DTF aims to capture the operational risks from an CIF's daily trading flow.
-Similarly to TCD and CMH previously mentioned, DTF is calculated and monitored on an ongoing basis via the Company's internal SAS tool, by the Dealing and Risk Department, and in case of a limit breach, actions are taken place to rectify the issue immediately.
+As previously mentioned, DTF aims to capture the Operational risks from the investment firm's daily trading flow.
+Similarly to TCD and CMH previously mentioned, DTF is calculated and monitored on an ongoing basis via the Company's internal SAS tool, by the Dealing and Risk Departments, and in case of a limit breach, actions are taken place to rectify the issue immediately.